isberg1/IMT2681-Assignment-3/README.md

 ***
 ## Project Idea
-Connect a chat-board(Slack) with a Professional chat-bot(Dialogflow), and make an API that the chat-bot uses to get user replies based on our business logic.
+Connect a chat-board (Slack) with a Professional chat-bot (Dialogflow), and make an API that the chat-bot uses to get user replies based on our business logic.
 Statistics for the use of different features will be stored in a MongoDB database.
-The application will be deployed on Heroku. but it will be possible to use it locally on our own server as long as you have public IP-address.
+The application will be deployed on Heroku, but it will be possible to use it locally on our own server as long as you have public IP-address.
 The local version will be deployed using docker.

 The business logic in this project will be to get a parameter form the chat-bot.
-Use them to get some information form the internet(get data from online public API's).
+Use them to get some information form the internet (get data from online public API's).
 And reply back to the chat-bot.

 We got the idea for this project form Christopher Frantz.

-The Plan for the project was for the team members to have 2 tasks each. set up 1 API request handler.
-And some other thing based on available time.
-It is up to each team member to find there own API request case to implement. the other thing to be done was originally related to the list of features we had to use(Heroku, Docker, Database, Cloud function, Openstack).
+The Plan for the project was for the team members to have 2 tasks each.
+Set up 1 API request handler, and some other thing based on available time.
+It is up to each team member to find there own API request case to implement.
+The other thing to be done was originally related to the list of features we had to use (Heroku, Docker, Database, Cloud function, Openstack).

+### Work done:
-total work all members:  		115,5 hours
+Total work all members: 115,5 hours
-total work Alexander Jakobsen: 		37 hours
+Total work Alexander Jakobsen: 37 hours
-total work Mats Ove Mandt Skjærstein: 	27 hours
+Total work Mats Ove Mandt Skjærstein: 27 hours
-total work Per-Kristian: 		17 hours
+Total work Per-Kristian: 17 hours
-total work  Martin: 			19,5 hours
+Total work  Martin: 19,5 hours
-total work Krisian Lund:  		15 hours
+Total work Krisian Lund: 15 hours

-for full log of all tasks and work time spent by each team member.
+For full log of all tasks and work time spent by each team member.
 Se the repo wiki "work log" sections.

-what we succeeded at:
+What we succeeded at:
 * Connect a chat-board(Slack) with a chat-bot(Dialogflow)
 * Make an API that the chat-bot uses to get user replies
 * Make 5 API request handlers